glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 - Does he have a terrible sense of direction that means he gets himself (and others!) totally lost in new places?
 Or places that should be familiar?
 - Is there something he thinks he’s good at where those around him know the opposite to be true?

-Discussing the groom's funny quirks or idiosyncrasies lets you give him the good-natured “roasting” that guests expect from a best man speech.
+Discussing the Groom's funny quirks or idiosyncrasies lets you give him the good-natured “roasting” that guests expect from a Best Man speech.

 Aim to poke fun in a friendly way that isn’t too embarrassing for him and gets laughs of recognition from other people.